Bogibeel Bridge: Features

 The bridge, with has a serviceable period of 120 years, is the 6th longest bridge in India after the Mumbai Trans Harbour Link, Bhupen Hazarika Setu, Dibang River Bridge, Mahatma Gandhi Setu and Bandra–Worli Sea Link.
 As it is situated in an earthquake-prone area it is India's first bridge to have fully welded steel-concrete support beams that can withstand earthquakes of magnitudes up to 7 on the Richter scale.
 Owing to its strategic importance, it was also built with supporting the movement of tanks and aircraft in mind.
 The design of the bridge has 41 spans of 125 m and a superstructure of composite welded steel truss and reinforced concrete.

 Road connectivity

 The bridge connects Dhemaji district and Dibrugarh district in Assam through National Highway 15.

 Rail connectivity

 The Bogibeel Bridge provides a connection between the Rangiya–Murkongselek section of the Northeast Frontier Railway, located on the northern bank of the Brahmaputra River, and the Lumding–Dibrugarh section that lies to the southern bank.
-New Dibrugarh Railway Station, is linked to the Rangiya–Murkongselek line via Chaulkhowa and Moranhat, Railways has connected Dhamalgaon-Sisiborgaon rail line north of bridge to 44 km Chalkhowa–Moranhat line to the south.
+New Dibrugarh Railway Station, is linked to the Rangiya–Murkongselek line via Chaulkhowa and Moranhat, Railways has connected Dhamalgaon-Tangani rail line north of bridge to 44 km Chalkhowa–Moranhat line to the south.